-Much of eastern Oregon consists of national forest and wilderness, and the population runs the gamut from spur-janglin' cowboys to back-to-the-landers and urban expats.
-This is a world of ranches and rodeos, pickup trucks and country-western music.
+Much of eastern Oregon consists of national forest and wilderness, and the population runs the gamut from spur-janglin' cowboys to conservationists and urban expats.
+This is a world of ranches and rodeos, pickup trucks and country-Western music.
 For the outdoor-adventure crowd, it's one of the West's last comparatively undiscovered playgrounds.

 Some of the most important moments in Oregon's history took place in the towns of northeastern Oregon.
 The Oregon Trail passed through this corner of the state, winding through the Grande Ronde Valley between the Wallowa and Blue mountain ranges.
 The discovery of gold in the region in the 1860s sparked a second invasion of settlers, eventually leading to the displacement of the Native American Nez Perce and Paiute tribes.
 Pendleton, La Grande, and Baker City were all beneficiaries of the gold fever that swept through the area.
-Yet signs of even earlier times have survived, from the John Day Fossil Beds, with fragments of saber-toothed tigers, giant pigs, and three-toed horses, to Native American writings and artifacts hidden within canyon walls in Malheur County's Leslie Gulch.
+Yet signs of even earlier times have survived, especially visible in the John Day Fossil Beds, with fragments of saber-toothed tigers, giant pigs, and three-toed horses.

 Recreation and tourism are gaining a foothold in eastern Oregon today, but the region still sees only a fraction of the visitors that drop in on Mt.
 Hood or the coast each year.
 For off-the-beaten-path types, eastern Oregon's mountains and high desert country are as breathtaking as any landscape in the West, and you'd be pretty hard-pressed to get farther from the noise and distractions of city life.